Graduate Program in Urban and Regional Planning

 Student Participation in Planning Conferences

-The program supports student participation in state, regional, and national conferences sponsored by the American Planning Association or by other planning related professional groups.
+The program and the Iowa Chapter of the American Planning Association (APA) support student participation in state, regional, and national conferences sponsored by the APA or by other planning related professional groups.
 These conferences are a valuable means of learning about the diversity of issues currently engaging the planning profession.